syncfusion-content/javascript-docs/js/Diagram/Group.md

 ## Interaction

 You can edit the group and its children at runtime.
-For more information about how to interact with a group, refer [Interaction](/js/Diagram/Interaction "Selection").
+For more information about how to interact with a group, refer to [Interaction](/js/Diagram/Interaction "Selection").